1997 Michigan Wolverines football team: Award season

 During the 1997 award season, Charles Woodson became one of the most honored players in Michigan history.
 He was selected as Michigan's Most Valuable Player, a first-team All-Big Ten player and a first-team All-American.
 On December 1, 1997, he received the Walter Camp Award as the college football Player of the year.
 On December 11, 1997, Woodson also won the Bednarik Award as top defensive player and the Jim Thorpe Award as top defensive back.
 By a margin of 55 votes out of 2,500 votes cast, Woodson was beaten by Peyton Manning for the Maxwell Award.
 The award season culminated with the Heisman Trophy.
 Woodson was invited to the Downtown Athletic Club for the Heisman announcement along with fellow finalists Manning, Ryan Leaf, and Randy Moss.
 Woodson won the Heisman, edging Manning by a margin of 1815–1543 points and 433–281 first place votes.
 He became the first predominately defensive player to receive the award.

-Other Michigan players recognized in the 1997 award season included first-team All-Americans Glen Steele and Jerame Tuman.
-Ten members of the team were honored as All-Big Ten Conference selections, and running back Anthony Thomas was named the Big Ten Freshman of the Year.

 Head coach Lloyd Carr won the Walter Camp Coach of the Year Award, the George Munger Award, and the Paul "Bear" Bryant Award.